Heartbroken parents want to 'spread the word' after 13-year-old daughter dies from chroming

-He also argued that social media must be more closely monitored, as be believes that is where Esra found out about the trend.
+He also argued that social media must be more closely monitored, as he believes that is where Esra found out about the trend.

-More importantly than that, they want to share the consequences of chroming with families and kids.
+More importantly, they want to share the consequences of 'chroming' with families and kids.

 Paul said: “Kids don’t look beyond the next day, they really don’t.
 And especially not knowing how it can affect them.